konveyor/kantra/README.md

 1. _analyze_: This subcommand allows running source code analysis on input source code or a binary.

-2. _transform_: This subcommand allows - converting XML rules to YAML, and running OpenRewrite recipes on source code.
+2. _transform_: This subcommand allows either converting XML rules to YAML or running OpenRewrite recipes on source code.

 3. _test_: This subcommand allows testing YAML rules.